mysociety/alaveteli/doc/manual/docs/installing/next_steps.md

 <a href="{{ site.baseurl }}docs/glossary/#admin" class="glossary__link">admin interface</a>
 and click on **Holidays**.
-From here you can either add each day of holiday by hand, using the **New Holiday** button, or you can create multiple holidays at once using the **Create holidays from suggestions or iCal feed** button.
+From here you can either add each day of holiday by hand, using the **New Holiday** button, or you can create multiple holidays at once using the **Create holidays from suggestions or iCalendar feed** button.

 ## Start thinking about customising Alaveteli